Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: A positive eI -expansion for KPKP graphs

-A \emph{KPKP graph} is a $K$-chain of the form $K_a+P_{g+1}+K_b+P_{h+1}$, denoted $P^g(K_a,\,K_b^h)$, see \cref{fig:KPKP}.
-It has order $a+g+b+h-1$.
-This section is devoted to a positive $e_I$-expansion for the chromatic symmetric function of KPKP graphs.
+A \emph{KPKP graph} is a graph of the form $K_a+P_{g+1}+K_b+P_{h+1}$, denoted $P^g(K_a,\,K_b^h)$; see \cref{fig:KPKP}.
+The two attachments to the middle clique $K_b$ use distinct vertices: the left path meets one vertex of $K_b$, while the right path meets the center of the lollipop $K_b^h$.
+The graph has order $a+g+b+h-1$ and is a $K$-chain.
+This section derives a positive $e_I$-expansion for its chromatic symmetric function.